The Sinclair's Mysteries

 The Sinclair's Mysteries is a quartet of children's historical mysteries from author Katherine Woodfine.
 The first book, The Mystery of the Clockwork Sparrow, was published in June 2015.
 It was a Waterstones Book of the Month.
 The sequel, The Mystery of the Jewelled Moth, was published in February 2016; the third instalment, The Mystery of the Painted Dragon, was published in February 2017, with the fourth and final instalment The Midnight Peacock published in October 2017.

 Each of the novels is set in Edwardian London and revolves around the fictional department store, Sinclair's.
 Sinclair's is an establishment very much like Selfridge's, catering to London's rich, offering high fashion, perfumes and sweets.
-The series heroines Lilian Rose and Sophie Taylor are employed on the shop floor and frequently find themselves privy to criminal goings-on.
+The series heroines Lilian Rose and Sophie Taylor, accompanied by friends Billy Parker and Joe, are employed on the shop floor and frequently find themselves privy to criminal goings-on.

 Novels

 The Mystery of the Clockwork Sparrow

 Left penniless when her father dies, Sophie is pleased to find a job in the millinery department of Sinclair's, soon to be London's largest and most glamorous department store.
-There, she makes friends with Billy, a junior porter, and beautiful Lil, who is one of the department store “manikins” by day and an aspiring actress by night.
+There, she makes friends with mystery-loving Billy, a junior porter; beautiful Lil, who is one of the department store “mannequins” by day and an aspiring actress by night; and Joe, a shady runaway from the Baron’s Boys, a gang of criminals.

 Just before the store is due to open, there is a daring burglary, including the theft of the priceless Clockwork Sparrow.
 When Sophie herself becomes a suspect, the only solution is to solve the mystery of the Clockwork Sparrow.
-Her friend's Lil and Billy help her to solve the crime.
+Her friends Lil, Billy, and Joe help her to solve the crime.

-The Mystery of the Jewelled Moth
+The Mystery of the Jeweled Moth

-In The Mystery of the Jewelled Moth, Sophie and Lill are faced with yet another mystery.
-When debutant veronica Whitley loses her priceless brooch, it's up Sophie and Lill to save the day.
-Gasp at our two young heroines as they bravely that go under disguise, discover secret rooms and of course, reveal secret identities!
+In The Mystery of the Jeweled Moth, Sophie and Lil are faced with yet another mystery.
+When Debutante Veronica Whitley loses her priceless brooch, it's up Sophie and Lil to save the day.
+Gasp at our two young heroines as they bravely go under disguise, discover secret rooms, and, of course, reveal secret identities!

 The Mystery of the Painted Dragon

-In this novel, we see a young budding artist called Leonora Fitzgerald go to art school in London.
-Whilst in London, a priceless painting gets stolen after she is told by Randolf Lyle to recreate the stolen painting.
+In this story, we see a young budding artist called Leonora Fitzgerald, or Leo for short, who goes to an art school in London.
+Whilst in London, a priceless painting gets stolen after she is told by Randolf Lyle to recreate it.

-She meets fellow artists Connie who is involved with the suffragette movement, Jack Rose who is Lil's brother.
-Together they find out that the baron is behind this by going to a meeting where the Franteis Draconm the brotherhood of dragons meet where they find out that Lyle was the one who stole the dragon painting.
-Sophie and Lil with help from Leo, Jack, Joe, Connie, the suffragettes, Veronica Whiteley and Mei a young Chinese girl break into Lyle's apartment with Sophie and Lil actually in the house and the others acting as distractions.
-In the end, they arrest Lyle with the help of Private Detective McDermott and Chief inspector Worth.
+Leo's friends and fellow artists include: Connie, who is involved with the suffragette movement, and Jonathan "Jack" Rose, who is Lil's brother.
+Together, they find out who is behind everything, with the help of Sophie and Lil, of course!